Skip to main content

 Credential

 An encrypted secret stored in your organization — API keys, OAuth tokens, SMTP passwords, SSH keys.
-Credentials are injected as environment variables when the engine runs a workflow, so agents and tools can authenticate with external services.
+Credentials are injected automatically when a workflow runs, so agents and tools can authenticate with external services.

 LLM Configuration

-Links an LLM Model (e.g., gpt-4o, claude-sonnet-4-20250514) with a Credential (your API key for that provider).
-You assign LLM configs to teams so agents know which model and key to use.
+Links an LLM Model (e.g., gpt-4o, claude-sonnet-4-20250514, gemma4:latest) with a Credential (your API key for that provider).
+You assign LLM configs to teams or to agents directly to fuel them with intelligence.
+ORQO supports cloud providers (OpenAI, Anthropic, Google, OpenRouter), local inference (Ollama, LM Studio), and custom endpoints.
+See LLM Providers.

 Doorkeeper